muon-build/muon/CONTRIBUTING.md

 ## Workspace

-The workspace is a structure that contains all the data for an entire build setup, including all subprojects, ast, options, objects, strings.
+The workspace is a structure that contains all the data for an entire build setup, including all subprojects, AST, options, objects, strings.
 Most interpreter related functions take a workspace as one of their arguments.

 ## Objects, strings, and `uint32_t`

 All objects and strings are stored and passed by id, rather than pointer.
 Until recently, all these ids were `uint32_t`s.
-Since that hurts readability, and it is somewhat inconvinent to type, `obj` and `str` (both `uint32_t` typedefs) were introduced.
-While these don't help with C typechecking unfortunately, they do help document the code, and are also convinent to type.
+Since that hurts readability, and it is somewhat inconvenient to type, `obj` and `str` (both `uint32_t` typedefs) were introduced.
+While these don't help with C type checking unfortunately, they do help document the code, and are also convenient to type.
 Internally, these ids are tagged and a runtime assert should catch any mix-ups.

 Currently, the migration from `uint32_t` is in progress, so be aware that some code still refers to strings and objects that way.